Season Summary 1997/98

 It was all change at Atherton LR over the summer months.
 Following their relegation from the Northern Premier League, manager Dave Morris had moved to Flixton, almost the entire team left and a new Chairman came in.
 Brian Horsburgh came to the club from Haslingden in May 1997 and an agreement was reached that the current Directors would resign their position, but carry on working for the club.
 Horsburgh took over as Chairman with the remit of turning around the clubs fortunes both on and off the pitch.
 The cost of playing in the Northern Premier League had been more than the club could afford.
 Attendances hadn't increased following promotion and the club had hit financial problems.

 As well as concentrating on building a new team, Luczka set up a Saturday morning soccer school with a lot of help from Bernard Lynam from the Preston North End School Of Excellence.
 A great pre-season coup was a friendly for the Youth team against Manchester United Youth.
+The pre-season friendly against Bolton Wanderers first team wasn't going to happen this season, despite the great success and popularity of the fixture over the previous few years.
+Wanderers manager Colin Todd pulled the plug on the fixture.
+Atherton officials wanted to find another match to replace it and were thrilled at this opportunity.
 It took a lot of work on the part of Harry Dainton, Jack Rigby, Roy Cavanagh and Mark Salt but it was a great day for the Atherton youngsters.
 The score ended 2-2 with Steve Trow and Steve Cunningham scoring Atherton's goals and the attendance was recorded as 1,239.

 The first half of the season went well, especially considering it was a completely new team.
 Only eight games were lost in the 22 League matches played up to the end of the year and six of those were by one goal.
 This was despite selection problems come October when injuries and suspensions meant that the managers were constantly having to shuffle the side.
 There was some disappointment though as the team went out of every cup competition at the first hurdle.
 They had a chance in the League's Floodlit Trophy as they played a two-legged first round match against Nantwich.
 Atherton won the first game 3 - 1 but it transpired that they had fielded ineligible players and were removed from the competition.
 The second leg was due to be played by the time this had been sorted, so the match went ahead as a League game.